 |Credit Line:||Gift of Mrs. Florence B. Sherman, 1895|

-Woodblock print of satiric commentary on Sino-Japanese War of 1894-5.
-Part of a series titled Hyaku sen Haku sho or One Hundred Selections, One Hundred Laughs, printed in September-November of 1894 by artist Kobayashi Kiyochika and publisher Matsumoto Heikichi.
+Woodblock print of satiric commentary on the Sino-Japanese War of 1894-5.
+Titled "Three Cheers from Hell" it is part of a series titled Nippon Banzai Hyakusen Hyakusho or " Long Live Japan!
+One Hundred Selections, One Hundred Laughs", printed in November of 1894 by artist Kobayashi Kiyochika and publisher Matsumoto Heikichi.
 This single sheet print portrays Emma, judge and king of the Buddhist hell, standing behind a podium/table with an attendant at his left and two heads on a stand on his right as he is faces a crowd of drowned sailors from the Chinese fleet.
 Japanese inscription at top gives title and commentary.

 Current & Past Exhibitions: